Protect Kaʻula Island from Military Testing

 Kaʻula, the child of Wākea and Papa, has been used - abused - for far too long, with its sacred landscape now littered with unexploded ordinance and "inert" bombs resulting from decades of US Navy target practice.

-Rather than focus on the cleanup and restoration of this island from its past and ongoing transgressions, the US Navy has just unveiled a draft environmental assessment proposing to increase its bombing of Kaʻula, among other military training activities, claiming that doing so will have "no significant impacts" to the environment.
+Rather than focus on the cleanup and restoration of this island from its past and ongoing transgressions, the US Navy recently unveiled a draft environmental assessment proposing to more than double its bombing of Kaʻula, among other military training activities, claiming that doing so will have "no significant impacts" to the environment.

 He Lei Aloha no Kaʻula: Protect Kaʻula Island from Military Testing